 Normally, our body knows exactly what is good for us and sends us clear signals when we overstretch it and ourselves.
 However, over the years we have trained ourselves in order to evade them.
 Already at preschool, it doesn’t start when the child has gotten up, but when the parents have to work.
-It goes on in school: sport sessions are available according to the timetable and not according to your own urge to move.
+It goes on in school: sports sessions are available according to the timetable and not according to your own urge to move.
 What begins in childhood continues through study and working life.
-Not only the “external circumstances” makes us ignore our body signal, also we overwhelm ourselves with too many tasks, get too little sleep or move not enough.
-We ignore the signals of the body such as burning eyes, irregular pulse or increased heart rate skillfully.
+Not only do the “external circumstances” make us ignore our body signals, but also we overwhelm ourselves with too many tasks, get too little sleep, or move not enough.
+We ignore the signals of the body such as burning eyes, irregular pulse, or increased heart rate skillfully.
 Only real attention-grabbing signals reach our consciousness.
-Hopefully before it’s too late.
+Hopefully, before it’s too late.

 “Self-knowledge is the first step towards more well-being”, Nina Kirst writes in the first publication of our idea in PageConnect “Artificial Intelligence and the Future of Design”.
 She also notes: “In hectic everyday life, the conscious self-consideration often comes too short.”

-Under this premise, we concieved the cross-device app »Mood Index«.
+Under this premise, we conceived the cross-device app »Mood Index«.
 It encourages you to pause and devote yourself to self-reflection.
-It captures the current mood of the user, reflects it and gently reminds the user to take care of themselves.
-For this purpose, it analyzes facial expressions and gestures of the user, their voice, health and geodata using screen and mobile phone cameras and adds them with the help of artificial intelligence to form an overall picture.
+It captures the current mood of the user, reflects it, and gently reminds the user to take care of themselves.
+For this purpose, it analyzes facial expressions and gestures of the user, their voice, health, and geodata using screen and mobile phone cameras and adds them with the help of artificial intelligence to form an overall picture.
 So, the output is the Mood Index.

 Interpersonal interaction is preferred by default.
-After all, we are social beings and the exchange with our counterpart is essential for our psychological well-being.
+After all, we are social beings and the exchange with our counterparts is essential for our psychological well-being.

 We believe that such use of AI-based data collection and analysis could help us to be more aware of ourselves and thus promote long-term mental health and well-being.

-It was important to us and often discussed that it cannot and shouldn’t be the only solution for the dwindling sense for our self.
+It was important to us and often discussed that it cannot and shouldn’t be the only solution for the dwindling sense for ourselves.
 The reasons for the low degree of self-perception have to be tackled from many sites.
 Especially because nobody is helped if he knows what causes him or her stress, but the resources or social acceptance for remedy are missing.
-The app can only be a support.
-An aid to humans of the late-capitalism who have spent a great deal of energy working, not feeling, and now realizing they have lost something.
+The app can only be supported.
+An aid to humans of late-capitalism who have spent a great deal of energy working, not feeling, and now realizing they have lost something.

 Read more articles from the PAGE theme special „KI und Design“ (in German).